- About Ridley

 In a time when church ministry is becoming increasingly complex, professional supervision is recognised as a means of assisting church workers to undertake their work more effectively and safely.
 Supervision of pastoral workers (clergy, lay ministers, chaplains) offers a supportive and consultative relationship to enable (1) growth and development in ministry, (2) the development of skills to deal with the stresses of ministry, (3) regular review of vocation and calling, (4) increased accountability, (5) an overall improvement in ministerial effectiveness.

 This MA subject will offer training in the skills of supervision and is useful for any church leader who seeks to be better equipped to support others in their ministry.
-It will run over two periods (16-17 March at Ridley College and 12-13 June at Yarra Valley Estate).
+It will run over two periods: 16-17 March and 12-13 June at Ridley College.
 More details.

 Advanced Professional Supervision for Church Workers